-- Consistent transformation of contact information data across millions of entries is very difficult to achieve, especially because of the continued globalisation of the Internet with an increase in users that are not familiar with the Latin script.
-A Domain Name Relay Daemon (DNRD) should display what the client enters.
+- Mandatory transformation would require validation of both the original and transformed contact information every time they change, a potentially costly duplication of effort.
+Responsibility for accuracy would rest on registrants who may not be qualified to check it.Consistent transformation of contact information data across millions of entries is very difficult to achieve, especially because of the continued globalisation of the Internet with an increase in users whose languages are not based on the Latin script.
+A Domain Name Relay Daemon should display what the client enters.
 Original data should be authoritative, verified and validated.
 Interpretation and transformation may add errors. - Mandatory transformation into one script could be problematic for or unfair to all those interested parties that do not speak/read/understand that one script.
-For example, whereas transformation from Mandarin script to a Latin script might be useful to law enforcement in countries that use Latin scripts, it would be ineffectual to law enforcement in other countries that do not read that Latin script. - A growing number of registered name holders do not use Latin script, meaning that they would not be able to transform their contact information themselves.
+For example, whereas transformation from Mandarin script to a Latin script might be useful to, for example, law enforcement in countries that use Latin scripts, it would be ineffectual to law enforcement in other countries that do not read that Latin script. - A growing number of registered name holders do not use Latin script, meaning that they would not be able to transform their contact information themselves.
 Therefore, transformation would have to take place at a later stage, through the registrar or the registry.
-Considering the number of domain names in all gTLDs this would lead to considerable costs not justified by benefits to others and be detrimental to accuracy3 and consistency key factors for collecting registered name holders' contact information data in the first place. - The usability of transformed data is questionable because registered name holders unfamiliar with Latin script would not be able to communicate in Latin script, even if their contact information was transformed and thus accessible to those using Latin script. - It would be more convenient to allow registration information data to be entered by the registered domain holders in their local script and the relevant data fields to be transformed into Latin script by either the registrar or the registry.
-This would provide greater accuracy than transformation and it would provide those wishing to contact name holders to identify their email and/or postal address.
-A similar method
+Considering the number of domain names in all gTLDs this would lead to considerable costs not justified by benefits to others and be detrimental to accuracy6 and consistency - key factors for collecting registered name holders' contact information data in the first place.

-3 "Accuracy" as used in the "Study to Evaluate Available Solutions for the Submission and Display of Internationalized Contact Data" June 2, 2014:
+6 "Accuracy" as used in the "Study to Evaluate Available Solutions for the Submission and Display of Internationalized Contact Data" June 2, 2014: